 Is freedom from scrubbing what you are seeking?
 If so, automatic mop bots, powered oscillating scrubbers, and targeted steam can be part of the solution.

-Additional tools and attachments that come with some of the steam mops can really help cut down on time it takes to eliminate gritty grout.
+Additional tools and attachments that come with some of the steam mops can really help cut down on the time it takes to eliminate gritty grout.
 You can use a window squeegee attachment during a window cleaning job.

-The murky waters of a mop bucket rank right up there with the least favorite aspects of the tile cleaning session.
-Modern mop manufacturers seek to eliminate, or at least improve these less than ideal conditions.
+The murky waters of a mop bucket rank right up there with the least favorite aspects of the tile-cleaning session.
+Modern mop manufacturers seek to eliminate, or at least improve, these less than ideal conditions.

 They do that with the incorporation of onboard cleaner reservoirs.
-There are also hands-free mop pad releases, and even a foot-powered wringing system.
+There are also hands-free mop pad releases and even a foot-powered wringing system.